Generali Real Estate is one of the biggest real estate investors in the world, with €30bn of assets under management at the end of 2018.

 US retail bankruptcy and store closings have been a cause of concern and anxiety for European operators and investors, but it should be borne in mind that retail space density in the US is out of proportion with the European market standards.
 In addition, obsolescent department stores were typical anchor tenants in many American shopping centres.

-In this challenging environment, we are focused on dominant downtown shopping centres and prime high-street retail shops in Central and Eastern Europe, Nordic countries and Ireland, whose markets are expected to outperform.
+In this challenging environment, we are focused on dominant shopping centres and prime high-street retail shops in Central and Eastern Europe, Berlin, Norway and Iberia, whose markets are expected to outperform.
 Moving up the risk curve, Moscow and Athens could also be considered.

 Investment principles & strategy